DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 ```

-All functions in Purescript are curried so to pass them multiple arguments you have to make multiple columns.
+All functions in Purescript are curried, so in order to pass them multiple arguments you have to make multiple columns.
 This allows to omit any number of such calls, easily constructing partial functions.

 So `fold` is sort of like `reduce` in JavaScript, but what's `foldM`?